arjitjohar/EA_WRC_Handbrake/README.md

 3. **Ensure Package Dependancies Are Met**
    - The easiest way to make sure the package dependancies are met is to run the code in the "ESP32-S3-Touch-LCD-1.28-Test" folder.
 I have included the ESP32-S3-Touch-LCD-1.28-Test folder if you do not have it from the Waveshare ESP32-S3 controller tutorial.
 4. **Run the AHK Script**
-   - Click and run the included .AHK script to rebind MBD and MBUP button the the "E" key up / down on your keyboard for WRC.
+   - Click and run the included .AHK script to rebind MBD and MBUP button to the "E" key up / down on your keyboard for WRC.
    - rebind the handbrake on WRC to be the "E" key instead as below
       ![image](https://github.com/user-attachments/assets/7eeb8c3e-b4b8-4cc0-b204-64ca6cb6c007)